-Following the success of our MA Womenswear and Menswear catwalks, #LCFMA19 season continues with 'Fashioned Worlds'.
-Postgraduate students from the School of Media & Communication will be showcasing their final Masters projects at the Bargehouse at Oxo Tower Wharf, where creative talents in fashion media, communication and performance will take visitors on a journey through many worlds.
-Before the big opening on Friday 15 March, we chatted to some of the students to hear more about their projects, their motivations behind their work and how they found their time at LCF.
+Following the success of our MA Womenswear and MA Menswear catwalks, #LCFMA19 season continued with 'Fashioned Worlds'.
+Postgraduate students from the School of Media & Communication will be showcased their final Masters projects at the Bargehouse at Oxo Tower Wharf, where creative talents in fashion media, communication and performance took visitors on a journey through many worlds.
+Before the big opening on Friday 15 March 2019, we chatted to some of the students to hear more about their projects, their motivations behind their work and how they found their time at LCF.

 Mother of Water is a performance costume inspired by three Brazilian Folkloric female water entities: Yemanjá, mother of the sea; Oxum, mother of rivers and waterfalls; and Nanã, mother of mud and rain.
 The aim of this piece is to establish water as a symbol of fertility through its embodiment in the figure of the water woman.